Glenn Miller Orchestra: Beginnings

 By March 1938, Glenn was planning to form a new group.
 The newly reformed band featured several longtime associates of Miller.
 From his first orchestra, Miller invited back Hal McIntyre, and hired Paul Tanner, Wilbur Schwartz, Ray Eberle (who was the younger brother of Jimmy Dorsey's vocalist Bob Eberly), and his old friend Chummy MacGregor.
 Miller's perseverance, business expertise, combined with a penchant for showmanship and musical taste, provided the faith for financiers Mike Nidorf and Cy Shribman.
 Miller used the 'clarinet-lead' sound as the foundation for his new band, and this caught the attention of students at Northeastern campuses.
 They opened on April 16, 1938, at Raymor Ballroom in Boston.
 When the band reached New York, they were billed below Freddie Fisher and His Schnickelfritzers, a dance band comedy routine.
 From Vincent Lopez's group came Marion Hutton, who added enthusiasm and energy in her performances.
 On September 7, 1938, the band made their first recordings, "My Reverie", "King Porter Stomp" and "By the Waters of Minnetonka", in two parts.

-Keeping up radio dates, Miller was only booked for 1 more session the rest of the year.
+Keeping up radio dates, Miller was only booked for one more session the rest of the year.

-Glen Island Casino and Meadowbrook
+Glen Island Casino and Meadowbrook Ballroom appearances

 In March 1939, the Glenn Miller Orchestra was given its big break, when they were chosen to play the summer season at the prestigious Glen Island Casino located on the north shore of Long Island Sound in New Rochelle, New York.
 Frank Dailey, manager of The Meadowbrook Ballroom in Cedar Grove, New Jersey, immediately booked the band for a four-week stay in March and April, before Glen Island.
 The band was well-received and within days Dailey picked up a three-week extension offer.
-During this time, Bluebird recording dates became more common and Glenn added drummer Maurice Purtill and trumpeter Dale "Mickey" McMickle to stabilize personnel.
+During this time, Bluebird recording dates became more common, and Glenn added drummer Maurice Purtill and trumpeter Dale "Mickey" McMickle to stabilize personnel.
 Opening at Glen Island on May 17, 1939, the casino's radio broadcast antenna ensured the Miller band was heard around the country.
-In late August, the end of their summer season, they had nationwide attention.
+By late August, the end of their summer season, they had nationwide attention.

-George T. Simon, writer and one-time drummer for Miller, spoke of the Glen Island broadcasts:
+George T. Simon, music writer and one-time drummer for Miller, spoke of the Glen Island broadcasts:

 Glen Island was the prestige place for people who listened to bands on radio.
 The band's first semi hit, "Little Brown Jug", came out just when it opened at Glen Island.
 That helped.
 And the clarinet lead in Glenn's arrangements was such a romantic sound!
 It caught the public fancy during this exposure.
 Miller began ending his broadcasts from Glen Island with his "Something Old, Something New" medleys.
 But the most important thing for Glenn's success was that he recorded "In the Mood" while he was at the casino.
 That made him the Michael Jackson of his day.